KateCourt/carpentriesGeospatial/geospatial3.md

 Create a map of the North Eastern United States as follows:

 1. Import and plot`Boundary-US-State-NEast.shp`.
-Change the line size unti you like it.
+Change the line size until you like it.
 Hint: import using this command: `NE.States.Boundary.US <- st_read("data/NEON-DS-Site-Layout-Files/US-Boundary-Layers/Boundary-US-State-NEast.shp")`
 2. Layer the Fisher Tower (in the NEON Harvard Forest site) point location `point_HARV` onto the plot.